ECLIPSE108/jekyll-now/mc.md

 Use `/sethome` to create a home.
 You can set multiple homes but each needs a unique name.
 You can name a home by adding a space and a name when using the command (e.g., `/sethome fishingSpot`).
 The limit for homes is 5 per player.

 To teleport to a home, use `/home`.
 If you have multiple homes, specify a home by adding a space and the name of the home (e.g., `/home fishingSpot`).
-Be aware that there is a 5 second delay and a 5 second cooldown when using this command.
+Be aware that there is a 5 second delay when using this command.
 If you move during the delay, the teleport will cancel.

 If you want to delete a home, use `/delhome`.
 If you have multiple homes, specify a home by adding a space and the name of the home (e.g., `/delhome fishingSpot`).